InteropIO/FDC3/docs/api-bridging/spec.md

    /** FDC3 function name message relates to, e.g. "findIntent" */
    type:  string,
    /** Request body, containing the arguments to the function called.*/
-   body: {
+   payload: {
        //example fields for specific messages... wouldn't be specified in base type channel?: string,
        intent?: string,
        context?: Context,
        //fields for other possible arguments
    },
+   /** AppMetadata source request received from */ source?: {
+       AppMetadata & {
-   /** Agent request received from, filled in by server on receipt of message */ sourceAgent?: string
+           desktopAgent?: string // filled in by server on receipt of message }
+   }
 }
 ```